coordt/code_doc/README.md

 ![series page](./doc/images/series-window.jpg "Series page")

 ## License and Copyright #
-The project is developed at the [Max Planck Institute for Intelligent Systems](https://is.tuebingen.mpg.de/), TÃ¼bingen, Germany, within the [Software Workshop](https://is.tuebingen.mpg.de/en/software-workshop).
+The project is developed at the [Max Planck Institute for Intelligent Systems](https://is.tuebingen.mpg.de/), Tübingen, Germany, within the [Software Workshop](https://is.tuebingen.mpg.de/en/software-workshop).
 It is released under the BSD-3 clauses license.

 ## Contribution #